bugladen/NadekoBot/docs/Permissions System.md

 **Have the role specified by `;permrole` (By default, this is Nadeko)**

-If you have an existing role called "Nadeko" but can't assign it to yourself, create a new role called "Nadeko" and assign that to yourself.
+If you have an existing role called `Nadeko` but can't assign it to yourself, create a new role called `Nadeko` and assign that to yourself.

-If you would like to set a different role, such as "Admins", to be the role required to edit permissions, do `;permrole Admins` (you must have the current permission role to be able to do this).
+If you would like to set a different role, such as `Admins`, to be the role required to edit permissions, do `;permrole Admins` (you must have the current permission role to be able to do this).

 Basics & Hierarchy
 -----